-On systems upgraded to V4.24, you must use the Activate Test Tone Button, programmed from the Custom Functions display, to activate the test tone source.
+On systems upgraded to V4.24, you must use the Test Tone Button, programmed from the Custom Functions display, to activate the test tone source.
 On all new systems (>V4.24) or those updated by creating new CF cards, tone is automatically activate.

-You can program a fader strip user button, from the Custom Functions display, to emulate the TONE button.
+You can program a fader strip user button to emulate the TONE button.
 This can be used to provide fast, direct access to tone switching across the console.